Hearty and Filling And Perfect For Lent And Meatless Mondays

 Minestrone doesn’t take a long time to make.
-A lovely pot of this tasty soup can be ready in under an hour, it reheats very well, and it tastes even better the next day.
+A lovely pot of this tasty soup can be ready in under an hour; it reheats very well and tastes even better the next day.
 I served minestrone to guests recently, and my nephew showed the soup to his son and said, “Look!
-It has so many vegetables in it; you can’t get everything on a single spoonful!”
+It has so many vegetables in it; you can’t get everything in a single spoonful!”

 Well described!
 This soup is full of many different vegetables, making a wonderful, hearty soup that’s perfect for vegetarians.
 Idea: Tuck this recipe away for Lent or put it in your Meatless Monday rotation!

 Five Great Reasons Why You Should Eat Minestrone

 - Soup takes longer to eat than some foods and makes you slow down long enough that you don’t overeat like we can do when we wolf down our food quickly.
 What’s more, eating slowly gives us an opportunity to linger and have a real conversation at the table!
 That’s very healthy!

 - It’s packed with vegetables and beans, loaded with antioxidants, and provides great nutrition.
 The more colorful, the better, and you can add any seasonal vegetables like kale, swiss chard, broccoli, parsnips, eggplant, peppers, potatoes, and more.

 - Vegetables are low in fat and full of fiber, just what the doctor ordered for a heart-healthy Mediterranean-type diet.
 It helps you feel full longer because it is digested slowly and is great for intestinal health, too.
 It slows down the absorption of sugar and gastric emptying.